“Serious question, Bill Shatner. How many actors watch each episode of shows in which they star and how many never give them a second glance?”

 I follow very few celebrities.
 Bill may be the only one actually, and I have written some unkind things about them, such as “some of the silliest people in the world are celebrities—all of them really, except our guys” and we don’t have that many.
 With Prince’s demise, is there anyone at all?
 Two or three, maybe, in the second tier.

-But that unkind assessment was mostly due to celebrities weighing in on political matters.
+But that unkind assessment was mostly due to celebrities weighing in on political matters where they reliably know nothing.
 Shatner is refreshingly apolitical, and is not even American, but Canadian.
 This calls to mind one of the Lake Wobegon folk misunderstanding a radio mispronunciation of Granada during the Reagan years.
 “Canada?” he said.
 “Why on earth would we invade Canada?
 What could we possibly gain from that?”
-The answer was: “The element of surprise!”
+The answer of his neighbor: “The element of surprise!”

 Bill takes sides somewhere in the autism dialogue—on which side I am not sure—and he takes a lot of heat for it.
 He blows them off and blocks those who get too obnoxious.
 I used him for inspiration when I had to blow off a few trolls of my own.